sbartek/RepData_PeerAssessment1/PA1_template.md

 require("ggplot2")
 ```

-Next we assure that date format in English.
-Probably it is Linux
+Next we assure that date format is in English.
+It is Linux
 specific, so if you run it on Windows it could not work.

 ```r